 PSYC 390.
 Internship in Human Services

 PSYC 390 is one of several capstone experiences for psychology majors: a senior-level course allowing students to use skills developed in their psychology major in an applied setting.
 For the full course description of PSYC 390, click here.
+A list of previous internship sites held by 390 students can be found here.

 Prerequisites for PSYC 390 are: